The-University-of-Puget-Sound-ACM/SS-Collection/README.md

     * If the above command worked, you should have many bins in your mongodb.

-Now you're ready to help out!
+Now you're ready to help out!!

 ## Links we may like
 [MySQL to Excel](http://www.automateexcel.com/2005/11/01/connect_excel_to_mysql_database/)